realworldocaml/book/en/variables-and-functions.md

 of explicitness.

 This means that rarely used functions should not have optional arguments.
-A good rule of thumb is not to use optional arguments for functions internal to a module, _i.e._, functions that are not included in the module's interface, or `mli` file.
+A good rule of thumb is to avoid optional arguments for functions internal to a module, _i.e._, functions that are not included in the module's interface, or `mli` file.
 We'll learn more about `mli`s in [xref](#files-modules-and-programs).